Babikr Bedri

-Babikr Bedri was a Mahdist warrior who later became a social activist and laid the foundations for women's education in the Sudan.
-(His name is variously transcribed in Latin letters as "Babiker Badri" or similar ways.)
-Bedri began with a small school for his own daughters.
-Over time, the school moved to Omdurman and formed the basis for today's Ahfad University for Women.
+Babikr Bedri (بابكر بدري; 1 June 1856 – 1954; also spelled Babiker Badri) was a Sudanese statesman, social activist, and Mahdist War veteran who laid the foundations for women's education in Sudan.
+Bedri began with a small school for his own daughters, and over time, the school moved to Omdurman and formed the basis for today's Ahfad University for Women in Sudan.
+He was also the last surviving Mahdist veteran of the Mahdist War.